Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 email copywriting techniques

-Let’s say that you want to describe your product as fun to use.
+Let’s say you want to describe your product as fun to use.
 Instead of using the generic word “fun,” you could replace it with something more evocative:

 • Amusing